Navratri has started and everybody is geared up to celebrate it with lot of fervor across India.

 Everyday we worship various avatars of Maa Durga.
 Each day is associated with different color and everyday the devotee incorporate these colors either in their Prasad or by wearing clothes of that color.
 Offer the favorite prasad / bhog of different colors for 9 days and get blessings from Maa Durga.

-Day 1 – Color Grey – Goddess Shailputri
+Day 1 – Color White – Goddess Shailputri

 Its the day of Maa Shailputri- Daughter of the mountains.
 She is the absolute form of Mother Nature and symbolises strength.

 As per North Indian beliefs, offering ‘ghee’ on this day makes devotee free from all types of diseases and gets him great health.